knowbodynos/DBCrunch/README.md

 where `<controller>` is a name you choose for the segment of your database that you wish to process.

-7) Navigate to the controller directory
+8) Navigate to the controller directory

 ```
    cd <module>/<controller>
 ```

-8) Begin processing
+9) Begin processing

 ```
-   crunch
+   crunch submit
 ```

-9) Monitor your progress
+10) Monitor your progress

 ```
    crunch monitor <s>